-Warmer winters could affect the production of orchard fruits in England, which are concentrated in the Southeast but are also prevalent in the Southwest.
-For stone fruits, reductions in winter chilling, essential for inducing bud break, could negatively affect floral bud development and/or result in flowering which is out of sync with pollinators.
-However, soft fruits such as blackcurrants may be unaffected.
-Warmer winters also affect the ability to store crops at ambient temperatures.
+Warmer winters could affect the production of orchard fruits in Wales.
+For top fruits such as apples, reductions in winter chilling, essential for inducing bud break, could negatively affect floral bud development and/or result in flowering which is out of sync with pollinators.21 However, soft fruits such as blackcurrants may be minimally affected.^{24,25} Warmer winters also affect the ability to store crops at ambient temperatures.
 Pests and diseases which are killed off during frosts could become more persistent.